rwaldron/tc39-notes/es8/2017-03/mar-21.md

 PJ: Maybe the WASM picture will be clear in a couple months.
 I'm not sure how far along things are.
 From that sense it should remain at stage 3.

-AK: I don't think Chakra would ship this in edge and then have the committee withdraw it
+AK: I don't think Chakra would ship this in edge and then have the committee withdraw it.

 MPT: Nobody in this room right now really wants this.
 We have an obligation to the development community to signal that this isn't happening.

 YK: I don't agree that nobody wants this.

-AK: That's why I'm saying we should withdraw it
+AK: That's why I'm saying we should withdraw it.

-MPT: I would tend to agree with that
+MPT: I would tend to agree with that.

 YK: That's what V8 decided.